OPIOID EPIDEMIC

 Northern Kentucky is growing and so are our infrastructure needs.
 Besides the obvious Brent Spence issue, we have a growing airport, growing manufacturing and distribution industries, and a growing knowledge-based economy.
 We require regional, multi-state, and federal coordination to be sure everyone and every business in our community have world-class infrastructure including clean water and sanitation, connected air, rail, and road logistics.

 In addition to “hard” infrastructure, Northern Kentucky needs to secure our knowledge infrastructure too.
 We need to protect our libraries and small bookstores.
-We must stabilize our postal system and ensure this vital public service is ready for the next generation.
 All of our citizens must have access to affordable high-speed internet.
 And we need to appreciate and support our local and regional journalists to bring unbiased and meaningful information to our community.

 HEALTHCARE & HEALTHCARE WORKERS